Unconventional Floquet topological phases from quantum engineering of band inversion surfaces: BIS-boundary correspondence

-{\em BIS-boundary correspondence.---}We shall show that a particular local topological structure (dubbed ``$\phi$-structure'', see Fig.~\ref{fig1} and the definition below) formed in each BIS uniquely determines the number and features of boundary modes.
-We first deal with the static system.
-Our proof is based on the BIS characterization~\cite{Zhanglin2018,Zhanglong2019a,YuJiZhang2021,Hu2020b,LiZhuGong2021} following a dimension reduction.
+~ Here we demonstrate that a particular local topological structure (dubbed ``$\phi$-structure'', see Fig.~\ref{fig1} and also Appendix~\ref{app1_new} for more details) formed in each BIS uniquely determines the number and features of boundary modes.
+We will first deal with the static system with $d\geq2$.
+Our proof is based on the BIS characterization~\cite{Zhanglin2018,Zhanglong2019a,YuJiZhang2021,Hu2020b,LiZhuGong2021} together with a dimension reduction approach.
 We split the momentum into $(k_\perp, {\bm k}_\parallel)$, with the component $k_\perp$ (${\bm k}_\parallel$) being perpendicular (parallel) to the surface or edge.
 The $d$D system is then reduced to a set of 1D Hamiltonians $H_{\rm 1D}(k_\perp)$ parameterized by ${\bm k}_\parallel$~\cite{Ryu2002,Mong2011,Delplace2011}.
+The key feature is that when the 1D momentum $k_\perp$-line crosses a local $(d-1)$D BIS with enclosed topological charges, the 1D system can host edge states.
 For convenience, we assume that ${\bm h}_{\mathrm{so}}({\bm k})$ is linear when approaching a charge at ${\bm k}={\bm k}^c$, which restricts the charge value $|{\cal C}|=1$.
-A charge of larger value can be decomposed into multiple unit charges~\cite{Zhanglong2019a}.
-We consider the chiral symmetric quasi-1D system in the $k_\perp$ direction at ${\bm k}_\parallel={\bm k}_\parallel^c$, and write
+The proof can be directly extended to larger-value charge that can be decomposed into multiple unit charges~\cite{Zhanglong2019a}.